awsdocs/amazon-ecs-developer-guide/doc_source/ECS_AWSCLI_Fargate.md

 ## Prerequisites<a name="AWSCLI_prereq"></a>

+This tutorial assumes the following prerequisites have been completed:
-Before you begin, be sure that you are using the latest version of the AWS CLI\.
++ The latest version of the AWS CLI is installed and configured\.
 For more information about installing or upgrading your AWS CLI, see [Installing the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)\.

-Ensure you've completed the steps in [Setting Up with Amazon ECS](get-set-up-for-amazon-ecs.md) and that your AWS user has the required permissions specified in the [Amazon ECS First Run Wizard](IAMPolicyExamples.md#first-run-permissions) IAM policy example\.
++ The steps in [Setting Up with Amazon ECS](get-set-up-for-amazon-ecs.md) have been completed\.
++ Your AWS user has the required permissions specified in the [Amazon ECS First Run Wizard](IAMPolicyExamples.md#first-run-permissions) IAM policy example\.
++ You have a VPC and security group created to use\.
+For more information, see [Tutorial: Creating a VPC with Public and Private Subnets for Your Clusters](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-public-private-vpc.html)\.

 ## Step 1: \(Optional\) Create a Cluster<a name="AWSCLI_create_cluster"></a>